xsolla/login-unity-sdk/README.md

 [Explore legal information](https://developers.xsolla.com/sdk/unity/login/get-started/#sdk_legal_compliance) that helps you work with Xsolla.

 Xsolla offers the necessary tools to help you build and grow your gaming business, including personalized support at every stage.
-The terms of payment are determined by the contract that you can sign in Xsolla Publisher Account.
+The terms of payment are determined by the contract that can be signed via Publisher Account.

+**The cost of using all Xsolla products is 5% of the amount you receive for the sale of the game and in-game goods via Xsolla Pay Station.** If you do not use Xsolla Pay Station in your application, but use other products, contact your Account Manager to clarify the terms and conditions.

 ---